-Robert Wilson returned after the success of Life and Death of Marina Abramović (MIF11) with an adaptation of a Daniil Kharms short story starring Willem Dafoe and Mikhail Baryshnikov.
-The result was impossible to define; dance, theatre and astonishing visual design combined for this surreal sensory overload of a show — one that was also warm, funny and heartbreakingly human.
+Robert Wilson returned after the success of The Life and Death of Marina Abramović (MIF11) with an adaptation of a short story by the renegade Russian writer Daniil Kharms.
+The result was impossible to define.
+Dance, theatre and astonishing visual design combined for a surreal 90 minutes of sensory overload – but The Old Woman was also warm, funny and heartbreakingly human.
+Since its world premiere at MIF13, the show has travelled around the world.